Krnsand/rock-paper-scissors-lizard-spock/README.md

   <img src="https://github.com/Krnsand/rock-paper-scissors-lizard-spock/blob/main/assets/images/readme_images/lighthouse.png">
   </details>

-In my last project my "Performance score" was not very good due to the image sizes I was using.
+In my last project my "Performance score" was not very good due to the image sizes I was using I believe.
 I kept that in mind this time around and comressed the images I used, specifically the background image.

 ### Unfixed Bugs